Shagshag/prestashop-documentation/AdminTabCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
-* This method is defined in classes\AdminTab.php line 1406
+* This method is defined in [classes/AdminTab.php line 1406](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AdminTab.php#1406)

 #### Arguments